equalogic/typeorm-relations-graphql/README.md

 In some cases you may need to map relations to entity fields where the GQL object type for the entity is not the root node in the query.
-A common example of this is in a mutation which returns a payload object containing the modified object.
+A common example of this is in a mutation which returns a payload object containing the modified object rather than the object directly.
 In this case you can pass a `path` string as the last argument to `buildRelationListForQuery`:

 ```ts
 import { GraphQLResolveInfo } from 'graphql';